lurgh/infinitive-jkp717/README.md

 ## JSON API

 Infinitive exposes a JSON API to retrieve and manipulate thermostat parameters.
+There are features implemented in the MQTT API that have not made their way here yet but would be easy enough to add if there is interest.

 #### GET /api/zone/[Z]/config